the-ai-developer/Journaling-Prompts-Plugin/README.md

-# Journaling-Prompts-Plugin
+# Journaling Prompts Plugin 📝✨
 A lightweight Obsidian plugin that sparks daily reflection with customizable journaling prompts, saving your thoughts into neatly timestamped notes.
-Built for simplicity, with a sleek UI and future LLM-powered insights to uncover who you are and where you’re at. # Journaling Prompts Plugin 📝✨
+Built for simplicity, with a sleek UI and future LLM-powered insights to uncover who you are and where you’re at.

 Hey dev fam!
 Welcome to **Journaling Prompts Plugin**—the slick Obsidian plugin that turns your daily vibe into deep reflections!
 This lightweight gem throws personality-tailored journaling prompts your way, saves your thoughts in timestamped notes, and sets the stage for some epic LLM-powered insights.
 Whether you’re an introvert, extrovert, or ambivert, we’ve got your back.
 Ready to journal like a boss?
 Let’s dive in!